cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/real-time/table.rst

 .. rubric:: Description

-Realtime Sink for CDAP Tables.
 Writes records to a Table with one record field mapping to the Table rowkey, and all other record fields mapping to Table columns.

 .. rubric:: Use Case

-The sink is used whenever you need to write to a Table in realtime.
+The sink is used whenever you need to write to a Table in real-time.
 For example, you may want to read from kafka and write to a Table.

 .. rubric:: Properties